Find game schools near you

 - Should I become a Game Programmer?

 When young people dream of making video games, they usually think of becoming a game designer.
 Learning how to be a video game programmer isn’t usually on their radar, because most people don’t really understand what a game developer does.
-In fact, game programming can seem like a black art that’s too technical (and too nerdy?) for the average person to understand.
+In fact, game programming can seem like a black art that’s too technical (and nerdy?) for the average person to understand.

-But the truth is that anybody can learn to be a game programmer.
-And there’s another thing you might not know about game programming: Video game programmers have, on average, the highest salaries of any development job in the game industry.
+But the truth is that anyone can learn to be a game programmer.
+And there’s something else you might not know about game programming: Video game programmers have, on average, the highest salaries of any development job in the game industry.

 Now do I have your attention…?